scottnonnenberg/eslint-config-thehelp/README.md

 - All 'off' rules must have a reason mentioned.
 - Configuration should be nothing but 'error' if it matches the default settings for the rule.

+## TODO

+- Make a note about 'consistent-return' which is incompatible with notate/breadcrumbs
+- Move to `eslint-plugin-immutable` fork with my PR and the other one for 'no-array-mutation'?
+Would make it much easier to use those settings.
+Would get rid of just about all exceptions in .com...